 And by the time the fries made way for the chocolate and cake, there was little wonder I had a bit of work to do on the diet front once the babies were here.

 Now that’s done (the diet, not the birth) and I’m back to my pre-pregnancy weight it’s clear there’s still some work to do.
 It’s nuts how much pregnancy and birth changes your body.
 And the work needed is namely on my poor stretched (and stretched some more stomach).
 Damn you giant babies!
 I also wonder if I could do with a whole head to toe health check now my poor body has been battered.
 Did you know you can do an online blood test to get you started?

-I’ve put it off for the past however many months telling myself that once I’ve lost two stone it’ll miraculously spring back into shape.
+I’ve put off addressing the stomach issue for the past however many months telling myself that once I’ve lost two stone it’ll miraculously spring back into shape.
 I’m back in my size 10/12 clothes but there doesn’t seem to be a whole load of spring left.

 I bet Duchess Kate doesn’t have this problem?!